Patrick Colquhoun: Hanseatic diplomat

+Meat and Soup Charity

+The 'Meat and Soup Charity' began in 1797 to provide cheap meals to impoverished London East End residents.
+Colquhoun led a committee, formed at Lloyd's Coffee House to establish this initiative.
+The charity provided discounted hot meals, to be collected at eating houses, via a ticket system.
+Local officials vetted applicants to ensure they qualified, paying close attention to exclude anyone they thought suffered with alcohol addiction.

+Colquhoun was motivated to start the initiative after visiting five 'sober and honest' families in Mile End, East London, who were struggling financially due to job loss.
+Across these five homes - which housed a total of 33 men, women and children - he found only four 'miserable' corded bedsteads.

+Colquhoun's scheme provided relief to 10,000 individuals sustaining them with two meals per week over the course of the five months that the scheme lasted.

 Criticism

 Marxist historian Peter Linebaugh posits another persona of Colquhoun, i.e., the agent of often violent oppression wholly in the service of an industrialist and property-holding class in the earliest incarnation of socio-economic warfare in the Atlantic economy.
 The capitalist, investor regime needed a laboring under-class in thrall to subsistence wages to maximize profits.
 And, as farming the Commons had been denied them, the increasingly desperate worker was feared by those keepers of the status quo.
-In 1806, in his A treatise on indigence (pp. 7-8), Colquhoun had written:
+In 1806, in his A treatise on indigence (pp. 7–8), Colquhoun had written:

 Poverty is ... a most necessary and indispensable ingredient in society, without which nations and communities could not exist in a state of civilisation.
 It is the lot of man — it is the source of wealth, since without poverty there would be no labour, and without labour there could be no riches, no refinement, no comfort, and no benefit to those who may be possessed of wealth — inasmuch as without a large proportion of poverty surplus labour could never be rendered productive in procuring either the conveniencies or luxuries of life.

 Colquhoun was not immune to criticism from his contemporaries.
 Observations on a late Publication: intituled, A treatise on the police of the metropolis, for instance, published in 1800, criticised Colquhoun for fearmongering about the extent of crime in London, suggesting that doing so was "dangerous" because it tended "to produce innovations that were not merely useless, but that which may prove prenicious to the public body, and be paritularly grevious to individuals"; and that some of Colquhoun's "remedies ... are of a suspicious character, and ought to be treated with rigid scrutiny, lest in the adoption of them, real evils may be experienced while attempting to get rid of imaginary or trivial ones."